DATA DISSEMINATION

 In [7], a set of algorithms which performs organization and mobility management in sensor networks is proposed.
 The sequential assignment routing (SAR) algorithm creates multiple trees, where the root of each tree is a one-hop neighbor of the sink.

 Each tree grows outward from the sink and avoids nodes with low throughput or high delay.
 At the end of the procedure, most nodes belong to multiple trees.
 An instance of tree formation is illustrated in Figure 12.5.
-The trees rooted at and B, two of the one-hop neighbors of the sink, are shown.
-Node belongs to both trees, and has path lengths of 3 and 5, respectively, to the sink, using the two trees.
+The trees rooted at A and B, two of the one-hop neighbors of the sink, are shown.
+Node C belongs to both trees, and has path lengths of 3 and 5, respectively, to the sink, using the two trees.
 Each sensor node records two parameters about each path through it: the available energy resources on the path and an additive QoS metric such as delay.

 No comments: